haskell-github-trust/.github/profile/README.md

 * Transfers a package repository without permission of the maintainer
 * Or any other similar bad-faith activity

-then that person and the Trustee who vouched for them will be publicly blamed.
+then that person and the Trust Owner who vouched for them will be publicly blamed.

-## How to add a Trustee
+## How to add a Trust Owner

-Any Trustee may add another person whom they trust to be a Trustee.
-Invite the other person become an owner of this GitHub organization, then add their name to the [Trustee list](https://github.com/haskell-github-trust/.github/blob/main/TRUSTEES.md) and your own name as the Trustee who vouched for them.
-Every Trustee has full permission to add repositories, to transfer repositories, to change repositories, and to publish packages to Hackage.
-Every Trustee should be a __Public__ member of the GitHub organization.
+Any Trust Owner may add another person whom they trust to be a Trust Owner.
+Invite the other person become an Owner of this GitHub organization, then add their name to the [Trust Owner list](https://github.com/haskell-github-trust/.github/blob/main/TRUSTEES.md) and your own name as the Trust Owner who vouched for them.
+Every Trust Owner has full permission to add repositories, to transfer repositories, to change repositories, and to publish packages to Hackage.
+Every Trust Owner should be a __Public__ member of the GitHub organization.

-## How to quit being a Trustee
+## How to quit being a Trust Owner

 You can transfer your repos back to your own account and quit this organization any time you want.